When you were 17, what did you want to be?

 I stayed in Colorado for a little bit and then I moved back to New York City.
 I was nannying for my sister at the time and working random jobs.
 I ended up applying online to a job at an artist based moving company in Brooklyn, where they only hire artists or creative people, and I wanted to do PR for them.

-The guy who owned the company, Shawn, he's a writer, and I'm like what did he write, and his life is fascinating.
+The guy who owned the company, Shawn, he's a writer and his life is fascinating.
 He opened up this company and gallery in New York City and needed someone to do PR, so he hired me.
 We would advertise his business by taking his moving trucks and transforming them into galleries.
 We had a commercial vehicle license so we could drive it anywhere we wanted, park anywhere we wanted, and just have a show.
 And also we had all of these artists within the company so we would just use them.
 It was amazing.

 Then there was a little break there.
 I was in vintage merchandising for a while, because I took care of my grandmother’s massive estate, it was frozen in the 70's and 60's.
 I inherited all of this vintage clothing from it, and I had brought two friends from Brooklyn, who did this professionally and we sold everything.
 We did that for a couple of months.
 And then I traveled for a little bit, and then I ended up working for an agency.